Improved First Estimates to the Solution of Kepler's Equation: Initial Value Problem

 \subsection{Adiabatic switching on}

-One principle in perturbative quantum mechanics switches on the fermionic interaction by increasing the coupling constant from zero (no interaction) up to the value attained by the real-world system.
-Adopting this concept here means that the eccentricity is started at $e=0$ at a known solution $E=M$, and the $E$ is tracked until the actual value of $e$ is reached.
-Let overdots denote derivatives with respect to $e$ at constant $M$, e.g. $\dot e=1$, $\dot M=0$.
+One principle in perturbative quantum mechanics switches on the fermionic interaction by increasing the coupling (fine structure) constant from zero (no interaction) up to the value attained by the real-world system.
+Adopting this concept here, the eccentricity is started at $e=0$ at the known solution $E=M$, and the $E$ is tracked until the actual value of $e$ is reached.
+Let overdots denote partial derivatives with respect to $e$ at constant $M$, e.g. $\dot e=1$, $\dot M=0$.
 The derivative of \eqref{eq.E} is

 To avoid numerically expensive evaluations of the trigonometric functions the auxiliary angle $\phi\equiv \cos E$ is introduced with derivative